 - Back up to a CD or DVD drive.
 CDs will hold up to 700 MB; most DVDs will hold 4.7 GB

 - Use a Zip or Jaz drive.
 These are made by Iomega.
 Zips hold 250 MB of data; Jaz holds 2 GB.

 What data to back up

 You don’t need to back up your applications, such as Microsoft Word.
-If the worst happens, you can always re-install those programs.
-But the information you create must be protected.
+But any important information that you create must be protected.

 The most common way to backup email data is by exporting important messages into files, which can then be backed up.

 For Windows users, you should back up your registry files.
 Most backup programs allow you to back up the Registry automatically.
 Otherwise, search online for how to do this manually.